PaulKinlan/share-button/README.md

 <share-button></share-button>
 ```

+# Customizing the button

+As the author of the page there are a number of extensions that you have control
+over.

+1. Providing your own visible UI to the element
+2. Adding your own controls for your preferred social networks or actions
+3. Styling the element so that it fits in with your site

-## Customise the button UI
+## Control the visible UI of the element

+You have the ability to control how the button appears to the user.
+The button
+is the first thing that the users sees and it encapsulates all of the
+functionality that the share-button offers.

-Any element hosted in the custom element that does not have a `slot` attribute
+By default, any element that is hosted inside the `<share-button>` and does not
+have an assigned `slot name` will be reprojected to the visible portion of
+the element.

-of `buttons` will be used in the display of the share-button
+Elements that have a slot `name` of `buttons` will be hosted inside the fully
+opened UI of the element.

+### Use a custom label

 <!--
 ```